Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Conclusion

-In summary, our LE-\musr\ and CD-REXS measurements identify changes in the magnetism of the Ta/[CoFeB/MgO/Ta]$_{16}$ multilayer stack on a Si substrate as a function of both depth and applied field.
-CD-REXS demonstrates the continuous evolution of the helicity angle with depth, while ZF \musr\ shows that the magnetism in the top six layers of the multilayer stack have a different static and dynamic magnetic structure to those further from the surface.
-The layer at which this crossover is observed provides quantitative agreement with predictions from simulations~\cite{li2019anatomy,CoTb_PRL_21}.
+In summary, our LE-\musr\ and CD-REXS measurements identify changes in the magnetism of the $[$Ta(2)/CoFeB(1.5)/MgO(2)$]_{16}$/Ta(5) multilayer stack on a Si substrate as a function of both depth and applied field.
+Our micromagnetic simulations well explain these observations, and we have demonstrated the utility of cheap micromagnetic simulations for explaining \musr\ results when there is a large volume fraction of the sample that is non-magnetic.
+CD-REXS demonstrates the continuous evolution of the helicity angle with depth, while \musr\ shows that the magnetism in the top trilayers of the multilayer stack have a different static magnetic structure to those further from the surface.
+The trilayer at which this crossover is observed provides quantitative agreement with predictions from simulations~\cite{li2019anatomy,CoTb_PRL_21}.
 We also identify a decrease in the volume occupied by domain walls with both depth and applied magnetic field, with the latter undergoing a crossover to a regime dominated by skyrmions around 180~mT.
 Our work highlights the utility of the LE-\musr\ technique in studying multilayer skyrmion systems, providing unique insights into the depth dependence of the magnetic textures and their properties.
-These findings confirm results from computational predictions, and paves the way for future investigations to experimentally verify a number of other computational works on technological applications of skyrmion-hosting systems.
+Out findings confirm results from computational predictions, and paves the way for future investigations to experimentally verify a number of other computational works on technological applications of skyrmion-hosting systems.
 Determining the depth-dependence of the magnetic properties of multilayered systems is of paramount importance for their incorporation in device applications.